digitalillusion/rudp-tunnel/README.md

 **Embedded driver**

-The executable embeds the Java version of the Aeron driver.
-In order to work correctly, `java` must be available in the path.
+The executable embeds the C 64-bit Aeron driver version 1.31.2 for Linux and Windows

 **Startup**